 People are taking a more environmentally-friendly approach that has inspired warm colours and natural elements being mixed with earthen luxury elements.
 It’s becoming increasingly common to add elements that seem natural or at least mimic the look of nature.
 Design spaces are becoming more authentic and unique with natural wood along with stone materials such as pebbles, granite and marble.

 One of the most popular home design trends of the year involves the use of earthy colours which is a shift from the grey tones also own as greige( a combination of grey and beig ).
-Grey is still being touted as the dominant colour this year , but it’s often combined with softer hues and tones.
+Grey is still being touted as the dominant colour this year , but it’s often combined with softer hues and tones like the bohemian colours of joyous.

 Most people would view furniture as unnecessary clutter that only lives up to its name when it actually adds any use to the room.
 Taking another environmentally safe step, materials made entirely from recycled cans, plastics and even smartphone screens have been making headlines everywhere.
 Leather alternatives too have emerged made from pineapple leaves as well as interior tiles made from corn husks have entered the market.